JanisSch/FoundationPose/README.md

 4. **Different Camera Topics**: If using a different camera, modify the topic names in `foundationpose_ros_multi.py`.

+## Acknowledgement

+This project incorporates and extends work from \href{https://github.com/ammar-n-abbas/FoundationPoseROS2}{FoundationPoseROS2} by Ammar N. Abbas. \\
+Significant portions of the codebase, especially the ROS2 integration and multi-object pose estimation pipeline, are adapted or extended from this repository. \\

 ## License

 This project is released under the MIT License.